 GIRAFFE MANOR

 Nestled within an indigenous forest in Nairobi, lies one of Kenya’s most iconic tourist destinations.
-Giraffe Manor has gained fame world over for its unique herd of resident giraffe.
-It’s highly likely that at some point you’ve seen a photograph of an enthralled traveler enjoying breakfast while a giraffe pokes its long neck through the window in search of a treat.
+Giraffe Manor has gained fame world over for its unique herd of resident giraffes.
+It’s highly likely that at some point you’ve seen a photograph of an enthralled traveller enjoying breakfast while a giraffe pokes its long neck through the window in search of a treat.

-Giraffe Manor is a bucket list item for many travelers, nowhere else offers such an incredible and special experience – this is truly once-in-a-lifetime stuff!
+Giraffe Manor is a bucket list item for many travellers, nowhere else offers such an incredible and special experience – this is truly once-in-a-lifetime stuff!

-Of course, for many there is concern around the ethics of interactions with wild animals.
-This is where this blog comes in to – to give you a breakdown of Giraffe Manor, so you know everything about this safari experience.
+Of course, for many, there is concern about the ethics of interactions with wild animals.
+This is where this blog comes in – to give you a breakdown of Giraffe Manor, so you know everything about this safari experience.

 Background